Buricame/PIDTuningwithGAandCUDA/README.md

 ## Overview

-This project implements a PID (Proportional-Integral-Derivative) controller tuning using a Genetic Algorithm.
-The goal is to find optimal PID parameters to minimize the Integral of Absolute Error (IAE) by simulating the controller's performance on a given dataset.
+This project implements a PID (Proportional-Integral-Derivative) controller tuning using a Genetic Algorithm (GA).
+The goal is to find optimal PID parameters (P, I, and D) that minimize the Integral of Absolute Error (IAE).
+The controller's performance is simulated using real flight data extracted from a CSV file, which contains data collected from previous flights.

-The PID controller is widely used in various control systems for its simplicity and effectiveness.
-The Genetic Algorithm (GA) is employed here to optimize the PID parameters (P, I, and D) by exploring different combinations and evolving over generations to improve performance.
+The Genetic Algorithm is employed to optimize the PID parameters by exploring different combinations and evolving over generations to improve the performance based on the given dataset.
+This approach is particularly effective when dealing with dynamic systems like UAVs, where optimal tuning can significantly improve control and stability.

 ## Features